clach04/eink_ssd1619_er-epm042-1/README.md

 Hardware available from https://www.buydisplay.com/red-4-2-inch-e-ink-display-module-400x300-for-arduino-raspberry-pi

+Contains pure Python (3 and 2.7) library and sample/demo to load/display any image.
-Currently only contains sample C code for Raspberry Pi using either bcm2835 or wiringpi over SPI (Raspberry Pi Library and Example for 4-wire SPI from https://www.buydisplay.com/red-4-2-inch-e-ink-display-module-400x300-for-arduino-raspberry-pi).
+Also contains original sample C code for Raspberry Pi using either bcm2835 or wiringpi over SPI (Raspberry Pi Library and Example for 4-wire SPI from https://www.buydisplay.com/red-4-2-inch-e-ink-display-module-400x300-for-arduino-raspberry-pi).

 Differences in this repo to original tutorial zip: